Board of Directors

 Clark Carmichael, Ganges Township

-Carmichael brings a background in banking, business ownership, business asset sales, and real estate to the Board.
+Clark, President of the Board of Directors, brings a background in banking, business ownership, business asset sales, and real estate to the Board as its Vice President.
 He was active in helping individuals and small private companies find businesses or expand their market opportunities before retiring to West Michigan.

 He joined the Board because of his prior experience as a volunteer on the Anderson Township Transportation Advisory Committee in Ohio.
-The group developed a trails plan and then and built the “spine” of the system.
-“It was transformational,” he says.
-“For the first time, residents were connected to each other by the trail, and to the many public/private buildings near its path.”
-In time the trail came to serve a vital link within the community, something he believes will happen with the Blue Star Trail
+The group developed a trails plan which led to the construction of two major segments or the “spine” of the planned network.
+He believes “it was transformational for the community; for the first time, residents were connected to each other by something other than roads.
+The trails also connected them to the many public/private buildings near its path.”
+In time the trail came to serve as a vital link within the community, something he believes will happen with the Blue Star Trail.

 Although he has had to back down on active sports, he remains a big sports fan and music lover.